Website & blogs © Louis Kraft 2013-2020

 Flynn didn’t do this.
 But just look at his life: He wasn’t in the military and didn’t have to deal with the brutal murders and sexual mutilation of human beings.
 Why?
 Simple, for Errol Flynn people were people.
 As his eldest daughter once said: “He didn’t care what race you were.
 If he liked you he liked you.”
 Errol Flynn was the most un-racial person I have known or studied.

-Alas, this blog is going to move away from man’s inhumanity to man, away from heinous crime (and I’m talking about the Indian wars here), and simply talk about Errol Flynn the actor.
+Alas, this blog is going to move away from man’s inhumanity to man, away from heinous crimes (and I’m talking about the Indian wars here), and simply talk about Errol Flynn the actor.

 (top four/alphabetical and firm)